jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/ISC2-Cloud-Security-Report-2024.md

 The ongoing concern about the industry-wide shortage of skilled cybersecurity professionals is evident among survey respondents, with a combined 93% of participants expressing high levels of concern.
 Addressing the cybersecurity skills gap is vital to ensure robust cloud security and provide robust defenses against evolving threats.

 How concerned are you about the industry-wide skills shortage of qualified cybersecurity professionals?
-*   93% are moderately to extremely concerned about the industry-wide skills shortage of qualified cybersecurity professionals
+![Chart showing concern about the cybersecurity skills gap]

-*   22% Extremely concerned
+93% are moderately to extremely concerned about the industry-wide skills shortage of qualified cybersecurity professionals
-*   45% Very concerned
+- 22% Extremely concerned
-*   26% Moderately concerned
+- 45% Very concerned
-*   5% Slightly concerned
+- 26% Moderately concerned
-*   2% Not at all concerned
+- 5% Slightly concerned

-*The chart accompanying this text is a pie chart showing the distribution of concern levels about the cybersecurity skills shortage, with the largest slice representing "Very concerned" at 45%.*
+- 2% Not at all concerned

 To combat this issue, a strategic approach focused on education, certification, and continuous professional development is essential.
 Emphasizing certification in cloud security disciplines, creating mentorship opportunities, and fostering a culture that values continuous learning can help mitigate the skills gap.
 Moreover, organizations might consider more flexible staffing models, such as leveraging external experts or adopting a managed security service approach, to bridge the immediate skills gap while developing internal capabilities over the long term.

 The security skills shortage not only impacts the ability to defend against cyber threats effectively but also constrains organizations’ capacity to innovate and leverage cloud technologies fully.
 This challenge is particularly critical given the nuances of cloud computing, which demands a unique blend of skills encompassing security, architecture, and operations.

 Is your organization experiencing a shortage in cybersecurity talent?
-*   Yes - 74%
+![Chart showing cybersecurity talent shortage]

-*   No - 26%
+- Yes 74%

-*The chart accompanying this text is a pie chart showing the distribution of organizations experiencing a cybersecurity talent shortage.*
+- No 26%

 ## Cloud Competence: Perception Vs. Reality
 ©2024 Cybersecurity Insiders All Rights Reserved.